ch0t4nk/PDFtoMD/docs/development/PROJECT_STRUCTURE.md

 - --

-- *The new structure makes MarkPDFDown more professional, maintainable, and user-friendly!** 🎉
+- **The new structure makes PDFtoMD more professional, maintainable, and user-friendly!** 🎉

 For detailed usage instructions, see the [Quick Start Guide](../guides/QUICK_START.md) and [Complete Documentation](../README.md).